jinMori127/Cinema_OCSF/README.md

 - Possible financial compensation for valid complaints.

 ---
+### Employees log in with a username and password to access the full system.

+---

-## Manager Operations:
+## Manager Operations

-### 7. Movie and Package Updates
+### 1. Movie and Package Updates
 - Content managers can update the list of movies and viewing packages, including adding/removing movies, updating showtimes, and adjusting prices (with network manager approval).

-### 8. Operational Tracking
+### 2. Operational Tracking
 - Monthly reports on ticket sales by theater, pass sales, and home viewing package sales.
 - Complaint status reports available to both theater and network managers.
 - The system is designed to be flexible for generating new reports with minimal development effort.

-### 9. User Information
-- Employees log in with a username and password to access the full system.
-- Customers are identified by their ID numbers.
+## Customer Service Operations

+### 1. Handling Complaints
+- Customer service representatives are responsible for addressing complaints from customers.

+### 2. Compensation Decisions
+- Customer service representatives have the authority to decide on financial compensation for customers based on the validity of the complaint.
+- Compensation includes refunds.

 ---